TYPO3-Documentation/TYPO3CMS-Reference-CodingGuidelines/Documentation/FileSystemConventions/ExtensionDirectoryStructure/Index.rst

 Extension directory structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An extension directory contains the following files and directories:
+An extension directory can contain the following files and directories, of which many are optional.
+Note that this list is incomplete.
+A full list is available in :ref:`t3api:extension-files-locations`.

 .. ### BEGIN~OF~TABLE ###